 Implant dentistry merges art and experience with science to create naturally functioning replacement teeth.
 A dental implant serves as a replacement for the root or roots of a tooth.
 Like tooth roots, dental implants are secured in the jawbone and are not visible once placed.
 Implants are made of titanium, which has a special property of fusing to bone.
 This fusion is called "osseointegration" and is the basis of dental implant success.
 Dental implants have the highest success rate of any implanted surgical device.
 Learn more...

 When teeth are lost, the bone that supported those roots is lost too.
 Placing implants stabilizes this bone, and prevents bone loss.
 Implants help maintain the jawbone's shape, and supports the overal facial structure of the skeleton.
 Dental implants help you eat, chew, talk; all in a completely natural fashion.

 At Coulter Family Dentistry in Spokane Valley, WA, our dentists use their extensive restorative experience to not only place the implant in their office, but also work with you to place the restorative crown after the implant site is healed and ready for a natural looking tooth.
-Dr. Travis Coulter and Dr. Elizabeth Coulter also offer a variety of options for sedation dentistry to make the experience of replacing your missing tooth as comfortable as possible.
+Dr. Travis Coulter and our team also offer a variety of options for sedation dentistry to make the experience of replacing your missing tooth as comfortable as possible.
 To learn more about our dental implant options and whether they are the right fit for your needs, call us at (509) 924-1314 to schedule your personalized consultation.

 November is National Diabetes Awareness Month